shaneshaneshanethats4shanes/pokerust/README.md

 - **Poké Flute reworked**
   The Poké Flute can no longer be used during battle, but can still wake sleeping Pokémon in the overworld.
 - **Safari Zone reworked**
   **Bait** reduces the likelihood that a Pokémon will flee, while **rocks** increase its catch rate.
-This makes Safari Zone encounters less dependent on luck.
+This makes Safari Zone encounters less dependent on luck (it's completely broken in the original game).
 - **Cable Club removed**
-  The Cable Club has been removed for now because of concerns about it being exploitable as an additional save point.
+  The Cable Club isn't available until the end of the game (to avoid possible exploits).
 - **PC Boxes restricted**
   All PC Boxes except **Box 1** have been removed for the same reason.
 Additional boxes may be added in the future.
 - **Route restrictions**